Last updated: June 25, 2019

 - West Virginia (SB 143, HB 2331, HB 2376, HB 3108; these bills did not advance before the legislature adjourned)

 - Guam (the Senate approved Bill 32‐35 on March 27 in an 8-7 vote, and it was signed into law by Gov. Lou Leon Guerrero on April 3, 2019)

-Nine states have already passed laws to regulate marijuana like alcohol — all by ballot initiative: Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada, Oregon, and Washington.
+Ten states have already passed laws to regulate marijuana like alcohol: Alaska, California, Colorado, Illinois, Maine, Massachusetts, Michigan, Nevada, Oregon, and Washington.
 All but Illinois were by ballot initiative.

-A 10th, Vermont, allows adults to possess and cultivate marijuana, but does not yet allow regulated sales.
+A 11th, Vermont, allows adults to possess and cultivate marijuana, but does not yet allow regulated sales.
 Vermont’s S. 54 and H. 196 would allow and regulate commercial cultivation, product manufacture, and sales.
 S. 54 passed the state Senate and will be taken up in the House in early 2020.